 3.4 Consultation

-During the consultation stage, CPs, RPPOs, international organizations, national plant protection services of non-CPs, and other entities as decided by the SC review and comment on the draft standard.
-Comments on the draft standard are considered first by the Steward, second by the SC-7 and the draft is revised accordingly.
-Afterwards the draft is submitted to a second round of consultation and then to the SC.
-The SC will revise the draft and decide whether to recommend it to the CPM for adoption.
+During the consultation stage, CPs and RPPOs review and comment on the draft standard.
+Comments from first consultation on the draft standard are considered first by the Steward, second by the SC-7 and the draft is revised accordingly.